John Rounsevell

 John Rounsevell (c.
 1836 – 15 May 1902) was a pastoralist and politician in the British colony of South Australia.
 His brother William Benjamin "Ben" Rounsevell was also a South Australian politician.

 History

-John Rounsevell was born in Landunna, Cornwall and came out to South Australia with his parents William and Grace Rounsevell in the City of Adelaide arriving on 6 July 1839.
-He was educated at St. Peter's College, then started working for his father's livery stable and mail coach business, becoming a partner with responsibility for operations north of Kapunda.
+John Rounsevell was born in Landunna, in Altarnun, Cornwall, and came out to South Australia with his parents William and Grace Rounsevell on City of Adelaide arriving on 6 July 1839.
+He was educated at St Peter's College, then started working for his father's livery stable and mail coach business, becoming a partner with responsibility for operations north of Kapunda.
 He became an expert horseman and a foremost exponent of the whip.